MALIGN: Explainable Static Raw-byte Based Malware Family Classification using Sequence Alignment: Acknowledgements

+Backdoor:W32/Simda is a large malware family that allows attackers to remotely control machines they are installed in to steal personal or system data, take screenshots, download additional files onto the system, etc. ~\citep{fsecure_simda}

+Among the \toolname\ generated consensus sequences for \emph{Simda} family, we randomly selected some of them and found matches to some suspicious function calls.
+For example, two samples had exactly the same code where they were declaring suspicious functions like -- \texttt{LookUpPrivilegeValueW, CreateProcessAsUserW, SetTokenInformation,} etc. Then, they are using \texttt{\textbf{ADVAPI32.DLL}} through which they can access core windows components such as the service manager and registry (see Figure \ref{fig:simda_calls}).
+It might be the case that the backdoor malware is checking for the privilege to perform privileged operations, or checking if the privilege escalation exploit should be executed later.

-A major issue with deep learning based malware detection approaches is - they can often be evaded by adding selective content to it.
-In deep learning based methods, the gradient attack can be used to find such selected content.
-Since \toolname\ relies on finding conserved blocks critical to the malware families for classification through sequence alignment, score calculation, and an interpretable logistic regression model, it should in its principle to be inherently robust to such attacks.
+A major issue with static malware detection approaches is - they can be evaded by malware authors in multiple ways, such as adding content without altering malware functionalities.
+There are several ways to find or generate this content, such as gradient-based patch ~\citep{kreuk2018deceiving, kolosnjaji2018adversarial, suciu2019exploring}.
+Since \toolname\ relies on finding conserved blocks critical to the malware families for classification through sequence alignment and score calculation, and an interpretable logistic regression model, it should in principle to be inherently robust to such attacks.